jincheng/lilac/README.md

 To start a simple HTTP server:

     $ lilac serve

-You can tell lilac which port to use(the default port is 8888):

-    $ lilac serve 8080

 To watch source changes the same time when the cute web server running: